ashwin-py/Low-Light-Object-Detection/README.md

     --save_path=. \  ## if save_detection=True
     ```
 ## To Do
-Train for more steps with exisitng checkpoint.
+Train for more steps with existing checkpoint.
-Train a differnet model architecture.
+Train a different model architecture.

 ## References
 https://github.com/cs-chan/Exclusively-Dark-Image-Dataset